-Pesky gNATs began as a simple homemade workbook written by Dr Gary O’Reilly for some of the young people he met in his clinical practice.
-The workbook is now available in English (UK), English (USA), Spanish, Arabic, Slovakian, Polish and German.
+Pesky gNATs began as a simple homemade workbook written by Prof Gary O’Reilly for some of the young people he met in his clinical practice.
+The workbook is now available in English (UK), English (USA), Spanish, Arabic, Slovakian, Slovenian, Polish and German.

 You can request the workbook by emailing Gary at email@example.com stating your mental health qualification and he will email it to you by return.
 He’s only human though, so give him a chance to reply!

 The workbook is a collection of worksheets to help children and young teenagers develop skills to help them manage a wide range of emotional and behavioural problems.
 They are intended for use by psychologists, social workers, child care workers, child psychiatrists and other mental health professionals to assist them in their routine clinical practice.